 Why?
 Turns out these oven mitts pose a burn hazard to consumers due to lack thermal protection with 241 reports of burn injuries, including reports of the glove melting and burning consumers’ skin.
 The CPSC advises: “Consumers should immediately stop using the recalled oven mitts, destroy them and contact Loot Crate to receive a replacement product of equal or greater value.”

-Even the character’s creator Jim Starlin has weighed in, saying “save ’em as collectibles but don’t use ’em around anything hot.”
+Even the character’s creator Jim Starlin has weighed in, saying “save ’em as collectables but don’t use ’em around anything hot.”
 Loot Crate is already offering replacements for those who want to do so.